Research & Physical Activity

 The library offers a variety of types of resources to help you at various stages in your research process.

 The TABS along the top of this guide link to descriptive information and access to find what you need from encyclopedias, books, journal articles, and more.

 - Explore topics to find where your interest lies.
-Start with your textbook and course materials, conversations with other students in the class and, of course, your professor.
-Then browse reference sources and/or Google to begin your exploration and find ideas.
+Start with course materials, conversations with other students in the class and, of course, your professor.
+Then browse reference sources and/or the open Web to begin your exploration and find ideas.